 Rise is a millennial driven, non-profit organization founded by Amanda Nguyen that advocates for civil and criminal justice reform to support sexual assault survivors.
 No state has comprehensive sexual assault laws to protect survivors and the laws that govern sexual assault drastically vary from state to state.
-For example, prior to Rise getting a law passed in Massachusetts earlier in October, a survivor’s rape kit could be destroyed after only 6 months when the statute of limitations to report a sexual assault is 15 years.
+For example, prior to Rise getting a law passed in Massachusetts, a survivor’s rape kit could be destroyed after only 6 months when the statute of limitations to report a sexual assault is 15 years.
 Other survivors in our country lose their access to justice on a daily basis.
 In New Hampshire, untested rape kits can be destroyed after 2 months, and in Florida the kits can be destroyed after only a month.

 2018 Intern Reflection:

 Rise has been a great place to work!
 The office itself is small and you'll get to work really hard and see actual results.
 I mostly work on policy advocacy which typically involves everything from scheduling to attending meetings with legislators, and doing research on people and legislation.
 We've also recently been working on a UN resolution which has involved doing lots of research on similar international efforts.

 Since I've been here Amanda was nominated for the Nobel Peace Prize, I helped organize a hearing for the Senate Judiciary Committee (which involved getting to meet Terry Crews) and I've seen 2 state bills pass and 2 others get signed.